daos-stack/daos/docs/admin/administration.md

 !!! warning
     Attempts to start DAOS v2.0 over a system formatted with a previous DAOS version will trigger a RAS event and cause all the engines to abort.
-    Similarly, a 2.0 DAOS client or engine will refuse to communicate with a peer that runs an incompatible version.
+    Similarly, a 2.0 DAOS client or the engine will refuse to communicate with a peer that runs an incompatible version.

 DAOS v2.0 will maintain interoperability for both the wire protocol and persistent layout with any future v2.x versions.
-That being said, it is required that all engines in the same system run the same DAOS version.
+It is required that all engines in the same system run the same DAOS version.

 !!! warning
     Rolling upgrade is not supported at this time.